unconventionaldotdev/indico-patcher/README.md

 ## Development

-In order to develop `indico-patcher`, you will need to install the project and its dependencies in a virtualenv.
+In order to develop `indico-patcher`, install the project and its dependencies in a virtualenv.
 This guide assumes that you have the following tools installed and available in your path:

 - [`git`](https://git-scm.com/) (available in most systems)
 - [`make`](https://www.gnu.org/software/make/) (available in most systems)